kubermatic/machine-controller/docs/howto-provider.md

 # How-to add a Provider

-**Task of a Provider implementation is building a bridge between the machine controller and a cloud API.
+**Task of a provider implementation is building a bridge between the machine controller and a cloud API.
 This mainly means creating, configuring, retrieving, and deleting of machine instances.
 To do so a defined interface has to be implemented and integrated.
-Additionally the new provider has to integrated into the CI and an example manifest has to be provided.**
+Additionally the new provider has to provide an example manifest and finally integrated into the CI.**

 ## Implement the interface